puma13992/harry-potter-quiz/README.md

 - __Instruction screen__
   - The user can click on the icon to open the instruction modal.
-  - The instruction icon appears on the start and level screen.
+  - The instruction icon appears on the start and level screen on the right side.

 ![Instruction Screen](assets/images/readme/instruction-screen.JPG)

 - __Level screen__
   - The user can choose four different levels: Easy, medium, hard or professional.
   - Each level has a different number of questions.
-  - The username appears on the top of the section.
+  - The username appears on the top of the section in the middle.
-  - Also the instruction and audio icon appear.
+  - Also the instruction and audio icon appear again.

 ![Level Screen](assets/images/readme/level-screen.JPG)